Uny1me/Uny1me/README.md

 Software Engineer
 ----------------------------------

-* 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [unyimeemmanuel012@gmail.com](mailto:unyimeemmanuel012@gmail.com)
-* 🚀  I'm currently working on and with [GARMSPOT](http://garmspot.com)
-* 🤝  I'm open to collaborating on Well designed projects
+* 🤝  I'm open to collaborating on well-designed projects
-* ⚡  Want to play a game of chess?
-My chess.com id is Passeng3r

 ### Skills